MatzeB/misplaced/README.md

 About
 -----

-This is an entry to the GulaschProgrammierNacht 2012 GameJam - a game programming competition in which you have 48 hours to create a game for a given topic.
+This is an entry to the GulaschProgrammierNacht 2012 [GameJam][] - a game programming competition in which you have 48 hours to create a game for a given topic.

+[GameJam]: https://entropia.de/GPN12:Gamejam "The GPN12 Gamejam"

 Screenshot
 ----------